Malcolm Slaney

 back into sounds.
 Unlike the printed versions of this

-techniques, a description of how to invert Lyon's passive
+description of how to invert Lyon's passive cochlear

-and a description of correlogram inversion.
-This material
+model, and a description of correlogram inversion.
+This

-A more refined version of this paper was an invited talk
+September 1994.
+A more refined version of this paper was

 NIPS